Skip to content

 Guides for this road trip in the USA help travellers find attractions and beaches.

 Due to the popularity of The Road to Hana, Maui tourist brochures and guides often have sections dedicated to the road trip route.
-In the booklets are also lists of the attractions that can be found along the highway.
+The booklets also list the attractions along the highway.

-Although some of the attractions may be marked with “keep out” or “private property” signs, they are not true.
-In fact, all beaches in Hawaii are public land.
+Although some attractions may be marked with “keep out” or “private property” signs, they are not valid.
+All beaches in Hawaii are public land.
 Guidebooks often note ways to get past any gates or fences at these attractions.

 Once you’ve finished the journey along the Road to Hana, the highway ends in the small town of Hana.
-One of the most isolated communities in Hawaii, Hana has a population of just over 1,500 people.
+One of the most isolated communities in Hawaii, Hana has just over 1,500 people.

-Despite its small size, Hana is home to many tourist attractions worth visiting.
+Despite its small size, Hana is home to many tourist attractions.
 These features include multiple beaches, such as Hamoa Beach, Pailoa Bay, and Hana Beach.
-Visitors can relax in the sand, take a swim in the ocean, or even spend an afternoon fishing.
+Visitors can relax in the sand, swim in the ocean, or even spend an afternoon fishing.

 road trips in the USA - Hawaii ocean

-Views of the ocean are common on this road trip in the USA.
+Views of the ocean are standard on this road trip in the USA.

-Kahanu Garden and Preserve is a non-profit botanical garden.
-It was established in 1972 near black lava seascapes and Hawaii’s last undisturbed Hala forest.
-Kahanu Garden and Preserve features collections of plants that Hawaiian and Polynesian people traditionally used.
+Kahanu Garden and Preserve is a non-profit botanical garden established in 1972 near black lava seascapes and Hawaii’s last undisturbed Hala forest.
+It features collections of plants that Hawaiian and Polynesian people traditionally used.

 The most popular attraction in Kahanu Garden is the Pi’ilanihale Heiau temple.
-The temple was built using basalt blocks during the 15th century and is the largest temple in Polynesia.
-Pi’ilanihale Heiau was used as a place of worship where Hawaiians made fruit offerings and prayed for health, rain, and peace.
+Built using basalt blocks in the 15th century, it is the largest temple in Polynesia.
+Pi’ilanihale Heiau was a place of worship where Hawaiians made fruit offerings and prayed for health, rain, and peace.

 Another must-do in Hana is visiting Waiʻanapanapa State Park.
 Meaning “glistening fresh water” in Hawaiian, Waiʻanapanapa State Park has many freshwater streams and pools.

-Multiple times throughout the year, the tide pools in the park turn red.
+The park’s tide pools turn red multiple times throughout the year.
 This is due to shrimp inhabiting them for short periods.
-A Hawaiian legend, however, says that the water turns red from the blood of Princess Popoaleae, who was murdered in a lava tube by Chief Ka’akea, her husband.
+A Hawaiian legend, however, says that the water turns red from the blood of Princess Popoaleae, who was murdered in a lava tube by her husband, Chief Ka’akea.

-In total, the park covers 122 acres.
-The park includes hiking trails, picnic areas, campsites, and cabins.
+The park covers 122 acres in total and includes hiking trails, picnic areas, campsites, and cabins.
 Fishing is also permitted in the park’s waters.

 Just 45 minutes past the town of Hana, ʻOheʻo Gulch can be found.
 In this unincorporated area, there are multiple tourist attractions.
 One of the most popular attractions is the Pipiwai hiking trail.
 The trail takes visitors to the 120-metre-tall Waimoku Falls.